1 To which major air law treaties is your state a party?

 At the CAC, the original stamped security document is required to be filed with a Form CAC 8 (Particulars of Charge).
 Once the filing fee has been assessed and paid, the CAC will issue a Certificate of Registration of a Charge setting out the secured sum, the date of creation of the charge and the person in whose favour the charge is created.

 The registration of an international interest at the International Registry is completed on their dedicated website.
 Prior to the registra tion, the mortgagor and mortgagee must be registered as Transacting User Entities.
-The International Registry website provides a step-by step guide on how an international interest can be registered.
-For the respective applicable costs, see question 16.
+The International Registry website provides a step-by-step guide on how an international interest can be registered.

 Registration of security